Rotisserie Chicken, Dry Brined with Rosemary, Lemon, and Garlic

 Recipe: Rotisserie Chicken, Dry Brined with Rosemary, Lemon, and Garlic

-- 1/2 lemon per chicken (1 whole lemon – use the one that was zested)
+1 whole lemon, halved (1/2 lemon per chicken; use the one that was zested)

-1. Dry brine the chicken: Make the dry brine by putting the the salt, rosemary, garlic, and lemon zest in a mortar and pestle or spice grinder, and grinding until it is a fine powder.
-Sprinkle a two-finger pinch of the dry brine (about 1/4 tsp) in the cavity of the bird.
-Next, I loosen the skin from the breast meat by gently running a finger under the skin of each breast.
+Dry brine the chicken: Make the dry brine by putting the the salt, rosemary, garlic, and lemon zest in a mortar and pestle or spice grinder, and grinding until it is a fine powder.
+It will be kind of wet - halfway between a paste and a powder.
+Rub a two-finger pinch of the dry brine (about 1/4 tsp) in the cavity of the bird.
+Next, loosen the skin from the breast meat by gently running a finger under the skin of each breast.
 I rub 1/4 tsp of the dry brine on the meat of the breast, working it under the skin.
-Then I sprinkle the outside of the chicken with the rest of the brine, using about 1/2 tsp per “side”.
+Then I rub the outside of the chicken with the rest of the brine, using about 1/2 tsp per side.
 I start with the breast, then I turn the chicken to one side (with the leg and wing facing up), then flip and do the other side.
 Finally, I salt the bottom (backbone) side of the chicken.
 Put 1/2 lemon in the cavity of the chicken.
 Repeat with the second chicken, then refrigerate overnight, or up to 3 days.
 If you are salting more than a day in advance, cover the chicken with plastic wrap, and remove the wrap the night before cooking to let the chicken skin air dry in the refrigerator.

 *Yes, I'm a cooking nerd.

-3. Prepare the grill: Set the grill up for rotisserie cooking at high heat.
+Prepare the grill: Set the grill up for rotisserie cooking at high heat.
 For my Weber Summit, this means removing the grates, turning the two outer burners (burners 1 and 6) to high, and turning the infrared burner to high.
 Then I put my drip pan in the middle, over the unlit burners, and let the grill preheat for ten to fifteen minutes.
-(See here for more rotisserie setup details.)

 It’s a Kindle e-book, so you can download it and start reading immediately!